helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>In Fame's temple there is always a niche to be found for rich dunces, importunate scoundrels or successful butchers of the human race.</h3 quote>
+<h3 quote align='center'>The qualities I am looking for in Miss Right are intelligence and humour.</h3 quote>

 ---